 Throughout the NBA regular season, a great coach can earn his team wins merely by having his players prepared.
 With less time between games, coaches don’t have the ability to game plan for each opponent, so they rely on the system and making on the fly adjustments.

 This is a stark contrast in the playoffs, though, where this such advantage evens out.
 Everyone has more time, so even an inferior coach has enough time to piece together a reasonable strategy.
-Where a great coach and a great player stands out, however, is their ability to make adjustments, not only from game to game but within the game itself.
+Where a great coach and a great player stand out, however, is their ability to make adjustments, not only from game to game but within the game itself.

 In Game 1, Stevens had his team prepared to attack Philadelphia’s matchups from the jump, spacing the floor and placing Rozier and Al Horford in the corners and Aron Baynes in the weakside post.
 As you’ll see here, Tatum catches Smart’s pass on the right wing and immediately attacks J.J.
 Redick off the bounce.
 Redick already gives up a substantial amount of size and speed to Tatum, and this shows as Tatum blows by him to the rim, drawing an and-1 on Joel Embiid.
 Earlier this season, Tatum would have tried to find another player or would have attempted a floater over the 7-footer.
 Having adjusted his game, he makes the smart play in the game’s opening minutes.